I know the name pili torti sounds more like a food dish, but it's a rare genetic hair disease, and guess what? It can

 · Pityriasis Capitis or Dandruff

 · Seborrheic Dermatitis

 · Tinea Capitis

 As I told before some of these affections of the scalp are not directly linked to hair fall, while others are diseases that cause hair loss.

 There is a link between thyroid and hair loss.
-When someone has, either hypo or hyperthyroidism, hair may fall out and see changes in the texture of your hair.
-This leads to a mixture of emotions, ranging from fear, anxiety, frustration, even anger.
+When someone has a thyroid disorder, the hair may fall out and the texture of the hair changes.
+This leads to a mix of emotions, ranging from fear, anxiety, frustration, and even anger.

 Trichotillomania (TTM), or hair-pulling disorder is an impulse control disorder, characterized by a prolonged desire to pull the hair, either from the head, eyebrows, eyelashes, or other body parts where there is body hair.

 This happens even if the person who has this condition has tried to stop these impulses.
 The persons with this disorder know that they are hurting himself but simply can't stop.

 Doing that leads to irregular bald spots, which causes anguish and therefore interferes with daily life and with others.
 Many of those who suffer from Trichotillomania deny it and try to cover their hair loss by putting on hats, caps, wigs, fake eyelashes, and eyebrows.

 There are different degrees of Trichotillomania, some milder, others more severe.
 There are treatments that have helped reduce or even eliminate completely the urge to pull the hair.